automenta/mb7/doc/README.plan.md

 ## Conclusion

-This specification delivers a concise, implementation-ready plan for SemanticScribe, focusing on the original semantic reality editor app.
+This specification delivers a concise, implementation-ready plan for Netention, focusing on the original semantic reality editor app.
 The modular design supports collaborative editing, semantic tagging, and decentralized networking, creating a functional prototype for dogfooding.
 Future enhancements, such as graph interactions, can build on this foundation.
 With this plan, the development team can efficiently construct a tool that meets user needs for expression,